Glenblair, California

-Glenblair (formerly, Glen Blair Junction) is an unincorporated community in Mendocino County, California.
-It is located 15 mi north-northwest of Comptche, at an elevation of 207 feet (63 m).
+Glenblair or Glen Blair was an unincorporated community in Mendocino County, California.
+It was located 15 mi north-northwest of Comptche, at an elevation of 207 feet (63 m).

 A post office operated at Glenblair from 1903 to 1928.
 The name honors the Glen Blair Lumber Company that shipped lumber from the place.

+Glen Blair was a lumbering community from 1885 to 1928, located on Pudding Creek a few miles inland from Fort Bragg.
+The town was centered around a sawmill, but also had a school, social hall, general store, and saloon.
+The sawmill discontinued operation in 1925, and the logging railroad to Fort Bragg was removed in 1942.
+Today, the Glen Blair townsite can be reached by hiking trail, but little remains.
+A Glen Blair Bar near the old townsite opened in 2022, accessible only by a special stop on the California Western Railroad.